 Phoenix galaxy cluster, one of the largest structures in the universe, creates a massive 740 stars a year

-A massive galaxy cluster, one of the largest structures in the universe, has been discovered about 5.7bn light years from Earth and credited with forming about two stars a day, much higher than other such clusters.
+credited with forming about two stars a day, much higher than other such

 Observations of the galaxy cluster may force astronomers to rethink how such colossal structures and galaxies that inhabit them evolve.